Mouse virus link to chronic fatigue crumbling

 Initial research from 2009 claimed to have found XMRV in the blood of two-thirds of patients with chronic fatigue syndrome.

-One of those studies by the National Cancer Institute suggested the finding was caused by contaminated lab samples.
+One of those studies by the National Cancer Institute suggested the finding was the cause of contaminated lab samples.
 That followed a study done by a team at University College London, the Wellcome Trust Sanger Institute and Oxford University that said cell samples from patients in earlier studies were likely contaminated.

 Those concerns appear to have borne out with at least one method of looking for the virus.